 This allows your Firefox browser, for example, to send live audio and video feeds back and forth between you and another participant online without having to download any additional software.
 This is a non-proprietary protocol that allows any website to plug in and make such a connection (with your permission).

-WebRTC does this by establishing special communication channels from the browser.
-They communicate with the website you’re visiting and exchange information (including your IP address).
-Those channels, however, may also bypass your encrypted tunnel.
+WebRTC does this by establishing special real time communication channels from the browser.
+They communicate with the website you’re visiting and exchange information (including your local and public IP addresses).

-Check your VPN for any potential WebRTC leaks, by following these simple steps:
+Check your VPN for any potential WebRTC leaks.
+You can perform a WebRTC leak test by following these simple steps:

 Note: your original IP usually begins with 10.xxx or 192.xxx or sometimes an alpha-numeric IPv6).

-There are a few ways to do this.
+If a WebRTC test showed that there is a leak, there are a few ways to block it.
 By far the simplest way is to block WebRTC leaks by using NordVPN.
 Whether you’re using our regular VPN or our browser plugins for Firefox or Chrome, either will block any unwanted IP address leaks through WebRTC while allowing authorized WebRTC connections to continue under your anonymous IP address.

-WebRTC requests can also be blocked from your browser, but this process will be a bit more complicated.
+You can also prevent WebRTC leaks by blocking WebRTC requests from your browser, but this process will be a bit more complicated.
 Furthermore, unlike with NordVPN, blocking WebRTC leaks using these methods will often disable WebRTC functionality completely.

 Disabling WebRTC on Chrome is tricky, and we strongly suggest using an extension to do so.
 That’s because the extension-free way involves manually editing setting files that can potentially make your Chrome browser malfunction if you do it wrong.